OWASP/CheatSheetSeries/cheatsheets/Authentication_Cheat_Sheet.md

 ### Security Questions and Memorable Words

-The additional of a security question or memorable word can also help protect against automated attacks, especially when the user is asked to enter a number of randomly chosen characters from the word.
+The addition of a security question or memorable word can also help protect against automated attacks, especially when the user is asked to enter a number of randomly chosen characters from the word.
 It should be noted that this does **not** constitute multi-factor authentication, as both factors are the same (something you know).
+Furthermore, security questions are often weak and have predictable answers, so must be carefully chosen.
+The [Choosing and Using Security Questions cheat sheet](Choosing_and_Using_Security_Questions_Cheat_Sheet.md) contains further guidance on this.

 # Logging and Monitoring